rjspencer/docs/theming.md

 ## VideoView
 A view for a single video. *Meant to be used with {page:VideoView}*

+### Options

+fanSubmittedIsExclusive
+:	whether or not to consider content submitted by fans to a fansite as exclusive or not

+	accepted values are `true` and `false`

+	defaults to `true`

 videoid
 : an ID for which video to show *defaults to the one given to {page:VideoView} if in that page